Garden Word of the Day

-Native plants are those that evolved, over thousands of years, to live in relative balance with local soil, climate, plants, animals, and insects.
+Native plants have evolved, over thousands of years, to live in relative balance with local soil, climate, plants, animals, and insects.

 These are not plants from other regions or other continents.
-They are often not even plants native to nearby counties.
+They are often not even plants native to nearby towns or counties.
 These are not plants that were developed in a laboratory.
-There’s nothing wrong with all those other plants; it simply means that they are not native to a specific location.

 Benefits of native plants

-Going native doesn’t mean you have to stop growing your grandmother’s heirloom tomatoes or that delicious basil.
+Going native doesn’t mean you have to stop growing your grandmother’s heirloom tomatoes or patches of delicious basil.
 It simply means using native plants as your first choice.
 Hardcore enthusiasts insist on growing nothing but natives.
-Personally, I find that much commitment too limiting.
-Instead, I look for a balance of natives and edibles.
-You can find local information about native plants from your County Extension Office.
-If you live in California, the Theodore Payne Foundation and the California Native Plant Society provide a wealth of information.
+Personally, I find that level of commitment too limiting.
+Instead, I look for a workable balance.
+You can find information about native plants from your County Extension Office and local native plant societies.
 Here are some tips for gardeners looking to add native plants: